UWCSESecurityLab/adscraper/README.md

 - Using OCR to extract text from ad screenshots, and using NLP tools like text classifiers, topic models, and LLMs to identify topics
 - Scraping the landing pages of ads, and using NLP tools to identify topics

+## Acknowledgements

+Adscraper was developed by Eric Zeng at the University of Washington and Carnegie Mellon University.

+This project was supported in part by the National Science Foundation under Awards CNS-1565252, CNS-1651230, and CNS-2041894;
+the U.S. Army Research Office under MURI grant W911NF-21-1-0317;
+the Penn Medical Communications Research Institute;
+the UW Center for Informed Public;
+the John S. and James L. Knight Foundation;
+and the UW Tech Policy Lab, which receives support from: the William and Flora Hewlett Foundation, the John D. and Catherine T.
+MacArthur Foundation, Microsoft, the Pierre and Pamela Omidyar Fund at the Silicon Valley Community Foundation.